Distributed multiprocessing.Pool¶

 This section assumes that you have a running Ray cluster.
 To start a Ray cluster, please refer to the cluster setup instructions.

-to a running Ray cluster, you can specify the address of the
+To connect a Pool to a running Ray cluster, you can specify the address of the

 head node in one of two ways: